 Everything in moderation

 If building an Easter basket sans candy makes you feel like a complete Easter Scrooge, add in a few pieces — but don’t make candy the focus of the basket.
 One chocolate bunny will give your child the sweets they expect without giving them a month-long sugar high.
-Consider baking your own Easter treats and putting those in the basket in lieu of candy.
+You can also bake your own Easter treats and put those in the basket instead of candy.
 Not only can you make healthier treats than pre-packaged candy, but you’ll also know exactly what is going into the treat.
-For children with allergies, this could be particularly important.